 Regular testing of all students who will be on campus is providing the University an understanding of the incidence of novel coronavirus in the on-campus population and helping to identify the proportion of asymptomatic positives over time.

-- Students who have chosen to study remotely outside of the Providence area will not be on campus and are not tested.
+- Students who have chosen to study remotely outside of the Providence area.

-- Graduate students who have chosen the remote study option will not be on-campus and therefore are not tested.
+- Graduate students who have chosen the remote study option.

-- Year 3 and Year 4 medical students who conduct work in hospitals and in clinical ambulatory settings and are being treated as health care workers.
-They are subject to those guidelines and restrictions and will not be included in the campus testing program.
+- Year 3 and Year 4 medical students who conduct work in hospitals and clinical ambulatory settings and are being treated as health care workers.